 New York City's many and diverse neighborhoods, combined with an extensive public transportation system, offer a variety of housing options that are convenient to Columbia University's campus in Manhattan.
-The School of Professional Studies has limited housing availability for students who are enrolled full time in a Master of Science program on campus.
+The School of Professional Studies has limited housing availability for students who are enrolled full time in a Master of Science or Master of Professional Studies program on campus.
 SPS does not offer family housing.